 5 – Communications & Fundraising 6 - Recreational Boating

 12.2 Each Committee Chair shall be a director of the Association or report to the Board and shall perform such duties as may be assigned by the Board of Directors from time to time and shall report regularly to the Board of Directors.

 ANNUAL FINANCIAL STATEMENTS

-13 The Board of Directors shall engage a CPA to compile and present to the annual general meeting financials for the preceeding year.
+13 The Board of Directors shall engage a CPA to compile financials for the preceeding year.
+These financials are to be presented at the AGM by the CPA or a member of the Sail NS Executive.
 A copy of these financial statements shall be filed with the Registrar within fourteen days after the annual general meeting.

 AMENDMENT OF BY-LAWS

 14. The Association has the power to repeal or amend any of these by-laws by Special Resolution.

 15.1 The Association shall file with its annual statement a list of its directors, with their addresses, occupations and dates of appointment or election, and shall within fourteen days of a change of directors notify the Registrar of the change.

 15.2 The Association shall file with the Registrar a copy of every Special Resolution, within fourteen days after the resolution is passed.

 15.3 The Association does not have an official seal.